gmr/rabbitpy/docs/index.rst

 Inspiration
 -----------
-rmqid's simple and more pythonic interface is inspired by `Kenneth Reitz's <https://github.com/kennethreitz/>`_ awesome work on `requests <http://docs.python-requests.org/en/latest/>`_.
+rabbitpy's simple and more pythonic interface is inspired by `Kenneth Reitz's <https://github.com/kennethreitz/>`_ awesome work on `requests <http://docs.python-requests.org/en/latest/>`_.

 Indices and tables
 ------------------